-3. What are the advantages to ceramic brake pads?
+3. What are the advantages to ceramic brake pads and carbon rotors?

 Ceramic brake pads are the best thing that has happened in brakes during the more than 28 years that we have been in business.
-Ceramics are clean and do not emit black dust onto your wheels.
-This is usually most apparent on the front wheels.
+Ceramics are clean and do not emit black dust onto your wheels which is usually most apparent on the front wheels.
 Used in combination with carbon ceramic rotors, your brakes will usually last twice as long as any other pad.
 Your initial investment in brakes and rotors will be higher but with the longevity of these high quality brakes and rotors, your cost will be lower in the long run.
 We offer a 36 month/36,000 mile warranty on our ceramic brake and rotor work.

 4. My car is still under factory warranty.
 Does the warranty require that the dealer do all the service on my vehicle?

 In a word, no. In fact, it's state law that you be able to have your car maintained at any shop of your choice.
 Any reputable shop can service your vehicle, even while the car is under warranty.
 It is actually prudent to have an independent shop thoroughly inspect the car prior to the warranty’s expiration so that any warranty issues can be taken care of while the car is under warranty.

 5. Should I purchase an aftermarket warranty when I am buying a used car?

 These warranties often pay off but can also be a little tricky depending on the company.
 We recommend you do your due diligence on whatever warranty is being offered and then make a decision.
 Realize that these warranties will rarely fully cover you on repairs, often covering 50-80% of the bill.
 Start your homework on aftermarket warranty companies before you are in the finance office of a car dealership so you are ready to talk about warranties when you find the car you want.

 6. Why should I stop filling my tank when the filler clicks?